Knife attacks

 Summary

-3. Consider running if you are fast, fit and on your own
+2. Consider running if you are fast, fit, on your own and far enough away from the attacker to get away safely

 1. This can be permissible in limited circumstances (such as a frenzied attack) if you think they are trying to kill you.
 Your actions must be both necessary to defend yourself and proportionate to the attack; these are two separate things.
 This is judged by what you believed to be happening in the heat of the moment, as long as you don’t react in an obviously unreasonable way.
 A knife attack is very likely to justify an extremely violent response, because it is very likely that your (or someone else’s) life is at risk.
 However, expect close police examination of your actions if someone carrying a knife is killed or seriously injured by you.